LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/C1 - Dolphin Bay/1 - Brainstorming/NPC Development/Little Boy 2 (Oliver).md

 	Lakshmi sees Oliver staring in the horizon.
 Lakshmi comes up to him and sits down.

 *Lakshmi*
-	_Hey, I've been seeing you alone staring into the horizon around the village._
+	_Hey, I've been seeing you alone staring into the horizon around here for a while.

 *Oliver*
 	_Hey.
 I enjoy solitude plus I enjoy watching the nature around us.
 It's nice to admire what is right in front of you.